-Shawn A. VanWagenen is an Associate in Lozano Smith’s Fresno office.
+Shawn A. VanWagenen is Senior Counsel in Lozano Smith’s Fresno office.
 As a native of California's Central Valley, Mr. VanWagenen assists area clients through legal challenges related to facilities and business issues, specializing in transactional matters affecting school districts.

 Mr. VanWagenen assists school districts in a variety of areas, including:

 - Real property issues

 Mr. VanWagenen has presented at various events including the California Association of School Business Officials (CASBO) regional workshop series, and Lozano Smith's Facilities and Business webinars.
 He is particularly experienced in presenting topics related to purchasing and contracting.

 Mr. VanWagenen received his Juris Doctor from University of the Pacific, McGeorge School of Law.
 He earned a Bachelor of Arts in Spanish with a minor in Business Management from Brigham Young University.

 Mr. VanWagenen is a member of the State Bar of California and is admitted to the Eastern District of California.

 Recent legislation modifies the skilled and trained workforce requirement for certain public works projects, shifting much of the burden for compliance to subcontractors.
 The new law also authorizes the California Labor Commissioner to investigate suspected violations of the statute and impose civil penalties in specified circumstances.